 The City hosts a number of different activities at its facilities and receives a high volume of permit requests.
 City staff members may deny or cancel permits for any reason, at their sole discretion.
 All permit holders must:

 - have a valid credit card on file with the City’s Recreation Department, with the exception of Common Park Space Permit holders.

 - be able to produce a copy (paper or electronic) of the permit during facility use if requested by a City staff member.

-- use the facility for its intended use unless given written authorization from a Recreation staff member.
+- utilize the facility for its intended use unless given written authorization from a Recreation staff member.

 - not sublease a facility under any condition.